Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 - Excellent references with well-known D2C brands

-- In-house data analytics solution (DataX)
+- Proprietary data analytics solution (DataX)

 - In-house development for custom solutions